Music at Kanes Hill

 At Kanes Hill Primary we believe music in Early Years should be delivered through holistic practice as an integral part of early development and that musical development matters.
 Adults use planned opportunities for questions and musical conversations to move learning on.

 Throughout Key Stage One and Key Stage Two children receive weekly music lessons taught by specialist teachers and class teachers.
 Music is embedded and woven into an extended learning journey where appropriate to support children to know more, remember more and understand more.
-Music is planned on a spiral curriculum where skills and understanding are frequently revisited and lessons are planned to develop all learners needs with equal access for all.
+Music is planned on a progressive spiral curriculum where skills and understanding are frequently revisited through the three pillars that develop musicianship (technical pillar, constructive pillar and expressive pillar).
+Lessons are planned to develop all learners needs with equal access for all.
+Musical learning is planned for through the acquisition of procedural knowledge, declarative knowledge and tacit knowledge to enable children to develop musically.
 We have a close working relationship with Southampton Music Hub enabling us to access high quality wider provision.

 Music is at the core of our school celebrations and allows children the opportunity to perform and sing with their friends and families.
 Music brings the community together at key moments throughout our school year.